AdaCore/learn/courses/intro-to-spark/book/05_Proof_Of_Functional_Correctness.rst

     end loop;
     Stmt4;

-As shown on the schema, the control flow will be divided into three parts:
+As shown below, the control flow is divided into three parts.

 .. image:: 05_loop.png
    :align: center

-The first one, in yellow, starts from the beginning of the subprogram to the loop statement.
-Then, the loop itself is divided into two parts.
-The red one stands for a complete execution of the loop's body, that is, an execution in which the exit condition is not satisfied.
-The blue one stands for the last execution of the loop.
-The exit condition is assumed to hold and the rest of the subprogram can be accessed.
-The red and blue parts obviously always happen after the yellow one.
+The first, shown in yellow, starts earlier in the subprogram and enters the loop statement.
+The loop itself is divided into two parts.
+Red represents a complete execution of the loop's body: an execution where the exit condition isn't satisfied.
+Blue represents the last execution of the loop, which includes some of the subprogram following it.
+For that path, the exit condition is assumed to hold.
+The red and blue parts are always executed after the yellow one.

-Still, as there is no way to know how the loop may have modified the variables it updates, GNATprove simply forgets everything it knows about them when entering these parts.
-Values of constants and variables that are not modified in the loop are of course preserved.
+GNATprove analyzes these parts independently since it doesn't have a way to track how variables may have been updated by an iteration of the loop.
+It forgets everything it knows about those variables from one part when entering another part.
+However, values of constants and variables that aren't modified in the loop are not an issue.

-The consequence of this particular handling is that GNATprove suffers from imprecision when verifying a subprogram involving a loop.
-More precisely, it won't be able to verify a property relying on values of variables modified inside the loop.
-Also, though it will not forget any information it had on the value of constants or unmodified variables, it still won't be able to deduce new information about them using the loop.
+In other words, handling loops in that way makes GNATprove imprecise when verifying a subprogram involving a loop: it can't verify a property that relies on values of variables modified inside the loop.
+It won't forget any information it had on the value of constants or unmodified variables, but it nevertheless won't be able to deduce new information about them from the loop.

-For example, consider function ``Find`` which iterates over the array ``A`` searching for an index where ``E`` is stored in ``A``:
+For example, consider the function ``Find`` which iterates over the array ``A`` and searches for an element where ``E`` is stored in ``A``.

 .. code:: ada spark-report-all